Last Revision Date: November 11, 2022

 - Recruiting students for musical groups, theatrical groups, or publication writing, and the like.

 - Representing the institution or a recognized student organization in the operation and fulfillment of the mission of the student organizations, student service operations, and student government, subject to approval by the chancellor or his/her designee.

 - Recruiting athletes, as allowed by conference or membership affiliation.

 - Expenses related to educational, cultural, social, and recreational activities for:

-- Personal or professional services (e.g., concert performers, bands, officials, lecturers, and other performers); reimbursement for such services provided by UW System faculty or staff may be made in accordance with the provisions of UW System Administrative Policy 235 (SYS 235), Personal Services Payments on Personal Services Payments and UW System Administrative Policy 165 (SYS 165), Academic Year Definition and Assorted Derivatives.
+- Personal or professional services (e.g., concert performers, bands, officials, lecturers, and other performers); reimbursement for such services provided by UW System faculty or staff may be made in accordance with the provisions of UW System Administrative Policy 236 (SYS 236), Utilization of Independent Contractors on Personal Services Payments and UW System Administrative Policy 165 (SYS 165), The Academic Calendar.